neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

 * [Jest Matchers Reference](https://jestjs.io/docs/en/expect) describes all of the different `expect` calls that you can make use of, including those for mocks!
 * [Jest Mock-Extended Reference](https://github.com/marchaos/jest-mock-extended) provides more examples on mocking with Jest (Ripley installed this package in the handout code and used it to set up most of the mocks for you)

-### Rubric Specification for Part 2
-Part 2 will account for 1/3 of your overall grade on this assignment.

-To receive a mark of "Satisfactory" for Part 2, your tests in `CoveyRoomController.test.ts` must:
-* All pass when run on the reference server code (this is the code included in the handout: you can check this by running it locally, GradeScope runs these checks too)
-* GradeScope has *buggy* server implementations too - to receive a "Satisfactory," each test must *fail* on each bug that we have planted in the server
-* Follow the design specification outlined above, in particular: tests should only call public APIs, be as small as possible and clear
-* Conform to our [style guide]({{ site.baseurl }}{% link style.md %}) *and* have no style warnings or errors as reported by `npm run-script lint`
-* Have no `@ts-ignore` or `eslint-disable` annotations in the code that you write

-To receive a mark of "Meets minimum expectations" for Part 2, your tests in `CoveyRoomController.test.ts` must:
-* All pass when run on the reference server code (this is the code included in the handout: you can check this by running it locally, GradeScope runs these checks too)
-* GradeScope has *buggy* server implementations too - to receive a "Satisfactory," each test must *fail* on *at least one* bug that we have planted in the server
-* Have no style errors (may have warnings) as reported by `npm run-script lint`
-* Have no `@ts-ignore` or `eslint-disable` annotations in the code that you write

-**Warning**{: .label .label-yellow }  Submissions that do not meet the above criteria will receive no credit for Part 1.
- **Do not wait to test or style check your code until the last minute.**

 ## Part 3 - Socket Server Integration Tests